johnsellin93/grab/README.md

 | `grab --functions .` | index all functions |
 | `grab --replace FILE FUNCTION` | Replace a function by symbol, validate, show diff, and ask for approval |

-Every extraction expands the active repository context and automatically updates the clipboard/tmux buffer with the accumulated result.
+> Every extraction expands the active repository context and automatically updates the clipboard/tmux buffer with the accumulated result.

-For larger investigations, assistants propose batches of `grab` commands that developers review and execute to progressively acquire the exact repository context required for a task.
+> For larger investigations, assistants propose batches of `grab` commands that developers review and execute to progressively acquire the exact repository context required for a task.
 See [`prompt.txt`](./prompt.txt) for an example workflow.

 grab helps developers work with AI on large repositories by progressively acquiring only the context needed for a task and applying changes through explicit review workflows.
-Context is acquired incrementally as the investigation evolves.

 > You are not copying results.
 You are exporting context.

-It combines `ripgrep`, `sed`, and clipboard/tmux workflows into deterministic code-context extraction.
+# What grab Solves

+AI-assisted debugging breaks down when:

+- Context is incomplete
+- Relevant implementation details are missing
+- Irrelevant files pollute the prompt
+- The model is forced to guess missing code

+grab fixes this through explicit context selection and incremental context accumulation.

+Developers often:

+- search across many files
+- copy fragmented snippets
+- miss related code
+- lose directory structure
+- paste partial context into AI tools

+That causes AI to guess.

+grab fixes this by making context explicit, accumulated, and reusable.

 <!--
 ## Demo